danielschmidtschmidt/Geometric-deep-lean-learning-Evaluation-using-a-Twitter-social-network/README.md

-# Geometric deep lean learning Evaluation using a Twitter social bnetwork
+# Geometric deep lean learning Evaluation using a Twitter social network

 The goal of this work is to evaluate a deep learning algorithm that has been designed to predict the topological evolution of dynamic complex non–Euclidean graphs with discrete–time in which links are